Request information and/or book a visit

 P.Iva 03740671205 – Cap.
 Soc.
 Int.
 Vers.
 Euro 10.400 – Reg.
 Imp. n.03696800378 – R.E.A. n.309376

-The Achilles Tendon, located in the posterior aspect of the leg (connects the calf muscle to the calcaneus) is the thickest tendon in the human body and it can withstand high levels of tensile forces.
-Despite being the strongest tendon in the human body, the Achilles tendon is the most commonly ruptured in the lower extremities.
-Injuries to this tendon typically happen through an acceleration mechanism in which the hip and knee extend (leg behind the centre of the body), and the Achilles tendon quickly stretches due to a sudden increase in the ankle range of motion (dorsiflexion) leading to tendon rupture.
-Aside from the aforementioned mechanism, injuries to this structure can additionally be caused by cutting manoeuvre (specifically a cross-over cut), jumping and landing, or a direct hit to the tendon itself.
-Because of the nature of these injuries, Achilles tendon ruptures are often reported in multidirectional or jumping sports where a significant number of high-intensity actions are present.
-Achilles tendon ruptures predominantly occur in subjects that rarely practice sports, alternating periods of inactivity with high-intensity physical activities (e.g.: soccer, basketball, tennis, etc.), the so-called “weekend warrior”.
-These patients tend to have a general low conditioning of the tendon (often coupled with decreased mobility, strength, movement quality and general deconditioning) which suddenly gets overloaded by a boost of physical activity, leading to its rupture due to its inability to cope with the level of forces at which it has been exposed.
-Patients typically report a snapping sensation and an audible “pop” that is often described as being hit in the lower part of the leg.
-Pain located in the injured area, inability to stand on the toes (ankle plantarflexion), decreased functioning and a deformity of the lower leg area (e.g.: visible tendon gap and calf muscle belly retraction) are other symptoms often presented by the patient after the injury.
+The Achilles tendon, located at the back of the leg (connects the calf muscle to the heel), is the thickest tendon in the human body and can withstand high levels of tensile forces.
+Despite being the strongest tendon in our body, the Achilles tendon is the most commonly ruptured.
+Injuries typically occur through an acceleration mechanism in which the hip and knee are extended (leg behind the center of the body) and the Achilles tendon is rapidly stretched due to a sudden increase in ankle motion in dorsiflexion leading to the Achilles tendon tear.
+In addition to this mechanism, injuries to this structure can be caused by changes in direction, jumps and landings, or direct trauma to the tendon itself.
+Because of the nature of these injuries, Achilles tendon ruptures are often reported in multidirectional or jumping sports, where there is a significant amount of high-intensity action.
+Partial or complete rupture of the Achilles tendon occurs predominantly in individuals who rarely play sports, alternating periods of inactivity with high-intensity physical activities (e.g., soccer, basketball, tennis, etc.), the so-called “weekend warrior.”
+In general, these patients tend to have a poor capacity of the tendon to resist stress (often associated with reduced mobility, strength, quality of movement, and deconditioning) which is suddenly overloaded by increased physical activity, leading to a tear in the Achilles tendon because of its inability to cope with the level of forces to which it has been exposed.
+Patients typically report feeling a “pop,” which is often described as the sensation of being hit in the lower leg.
+Localized pain in the injured area, inability to stand on tiptoe (plantar flexion of the ankle), reduced function, and a potential deformity of the lower leg (visible tendon gap and retraction of the calf muscle belly) are other symptoms often reported by the patient after the injury.

-The management of patients affected by Achilles tendon rupture is still discussed in the medical community, with both surgical and conservative management being valuable options.
-Non-surgical treatment is often considered in cases of partial ruptures, or full-thickness recent injuries where the tendon and the muscle belly of the calf are not significantly retracted.
-In these cases, a prompt intervention with the implementation of a boot that sets the two ends of the tendon closer (foot in plantarflexion), limiting the stress to the area supporting its healing process (with the additional implementation of crutches), can be considered.
-The protocol then progresses with a gradual increment of the allowed ankle range of motion throughout multiple weeks, combined with rehabilitation to preserve as much functioning as possible.
-When conservative management is not a valid option (e.g.: old full tears with significant calf retraction), surgical intervention has the function of repairing the ruptured tendon through the implementation of different techniques that are always discussed between the patient and the medical-surgical staff.
-Following the surgery, a similar protocol of protection and gradual mobility recovery will be implemented using boot and crutches.
-Regardless of the implemented management strategy, our strong advice is to seek medical attention from a specialised facility that can take care of your whole recovery process from the beginning, as malpractices in the early stage (e.g.: delayed rehabilitation start, early aggressive mobilization, etc.) can significantly affect your recovery process and expose you to potential complications (e.g.: tendon elongation, reduced mobility recovery, etc.).
-In Isokinetic, after being visited by one of our specialised doctors, you will be prescribed a rehabilitation plan tailored to your condition.
-Your rehabilitation will take place in four different environments, the pool, gym, movement analysis and retraining room, and the pitch.
-You will work with a specialised rehabilitation team that will help you to minimise your symptoms and recover your mobility in the pool and gym, recover your strength and muscle endurance in the gym, restore your movement quality and movement explosivity in our movement analysis room, and finally support your return to sport through our on-field rehabilitation service.
+The management of patients with ruptured Achilles tendon is still debated in the medical community, with both surgical and conservative management considered viable options.
+Non-surgical treatment is often considered in cases of partial ruptures, or recent full-thickness injuries, where the tendon and calf muscle belly are not significantly retracted.
+In these cases, early nonsurgical intervention consisting of implementation of an orthopedic brace that brings the two ends of the tendon (foot in plantar flexion) closer together, limiting its stress and facilitating the healing process (with additional implementation of crutches) may be considered.
+The protocol progresses with a gradual increase in allowable ankle motion over several weeks, combined with rehabilitation to preserve as much function as possible.
+When conservative management is not a viable option (e.g., in complete ruptures of the long-standing tendon with significant calf retraction), surgery is intended to repair the ruptured tendon through the implementation of several techniques, which are always discussed between the patient and the medical-surgical staff.
+After surgery, a protocol of protection (brace and crutches) and gradual recovery of mobility, similar to that implemented for the non-surgical approach, such as Achilles tendon physiotherapy, will be implemented.
+Regardless of the management strategy used, our advice is to seek medical care at a specialized facility that can take care of your complete recovery process from the beginning, as poor practices in the early phase (e.g., late start of rehabilitation, early aggressive mobilization, etc.) can significantly affect the recovery process and expose you to potential complications (tendon elongation, mobility deficits, etc.).
+At Isokinetic, after being seen by one of our medical specialists, you will be prescribed an Achilles tendon rupture rehabilitation plan tailored to your condition.
+Rehabilitation will take place in four different settings, the pool, the gymnasium, the movement analysis and optimization room, and the field.
+You will work with a specialized rehabilitation team that will help you minimize your symptoms and regain mobility (in the pool and gym), improve your muscular strength and endurance (in the gym), restore excellent quality of movement and explosiveness (in the movement analysis room), and finally, return to your sports and activities of daily living after completing rehabilitation in the field to maximize your performance and prevent recurrence.

 © 2012-2024 Isokinetic Medical Group Srl